coffee2code/post-author-ip/readme.txt

 == Hooks ==

-The plugin is further customizable via three filters.
+The plugin is further customizable via four filters.
 Typically, code making use of filters should ideally be put into a mu-plugin or site-specific plugin (which is beyond the scope of this readme to explain).

 **c2c_show_post_author_ip_column (filter)**